-We use ready-mixed joint compound for this job because setting-type compound will harden too quickly, causing problems if you don't move fast enough to finish before it sets.
-Ready-mixed comes wet in a bucket and it dries rather than setting through a chemical reaction like setting compound.
-A small, 1-gallon tub will finish a ceiling or one wall but to do a whole room a 5-gallon bucket will be needed.
+We use ready-mixed joint compound, or mud, for this job.
+Because setting-type compound will harden too quickly, it can cause problems if you don't move fast enough to finish before it sets.
+Ready-mixed mud comes wet in a bucket and it dries rather than setting, providing plenty of working time.
+A small, 1-gallon tub will typically finish one wall or a ceiling but to do a whole room, a 5-gallon bucket will be needed.

 Use a roll of paper drywall tape to finish inside corners, not fiberglass mesh.
-Start by cutting a piece of tape a little longer than each each corner to be finished.
+Start by cutting a piece of tape a little longer than each corner to be finished.
 Cut the ends of the tape straight across so when you put it in place, it meets the end of the corner squarely.
 Fold the tape along the center crease and set it aside while you apply the mud to the corner.

-Use a 6 inch joint knife and mud pan to apply a thick coat of joint compound to both walls.
+At the corner, use a 6 inch joint knife and mud pan to apply a thick coat of joint compound to both walls.
 Work the entire length of the corner at once.
-Fill from the corner out onto the drywall several inches with about ¼inch of mud from one end to the other.
+Fill from the corner, out onto the drywall several inches with about ¼inch of mud.

-Keep the tape folded and starting at one end, place the squared end of the tape into the mud so it's butted to the ceiling or adjacent wall.
-Unfold the tape a bit and using your finger push the crease into the corner along the entire length of the corner.
-Press the paper gently into the mud so it makes good contact with both sides.
-At the end of the corner cut the excess tape to fit squarely against the floor or adjacent wall.
+Keep the tape folded and starting at one end, place the squared end into the corner so it's butted to the ceiling or adjacent wall.
+Unfold the tape a bit and using your finger push the crease into the corner along the entire length of the wall.
+Gently press the paper into the mud so it makes good contact on both sides.
+At the end of the corner, cut the excess tape to fit squarely against the floor or adjacent wall.

 Stick the Tape Down

 Immediately go back over the tape with the joint knife again to remove any excess mud.
 Do one side of the corner and then the other.
-Press harder with the blade to squeeze out most of the mud and check that the tape is flat with no bubbles or gaps.
-If you leave too much mud under the tape it can pop free with the normal expansion and contraction in the wall.
+Press harder with the blade to be sure the tape is perfectly flat with no bubbles or gaps.
+If you leave too much mud under the tape, it can pop free over time with the normal expansion and contraction in the wall.

 Be careful not to tear the tape with repeated strokes.
 If the tape bunches up or tears, straighten it out and smooth it again with the knife, add a little more joint compound if necessary.
 Be sure the tape is tight and smooth against the drywall along the whole corner before moving on.

 Wait about 12 hours to allow the mud to dry completely and then apply a second coat.
-Use the same joint knife to apply a thick coat over the tape, on both walls.
-Spread the mud to completely cover the tape, the first mud coat and out onto the drywall.
+Use the same joint knife to apply a thick coat over the tape and both walls.
+Spread the mud so it overlaps the outer edges of the first coat.

-Start at one end, and running the knife blade against the corner, skim the excess mud leaving a thin coat that covers the tape.
-Do one wall completely and then do the other one.
 Don't be concerned that the mud doesn't come together at the corner in a perfectly smooth finish.
-The edge of the knife blade will ruffle the point where the two meet, this will be corrected in the next step.
+The edge of the knife blade will ruffle the point where the two meet.
+This will be corrected in the next step.

-Let the second coat sit for several hours or overnight, until it's completely dry.
-Use the joint knife to scrape any dry, rough compound from the corner and then apply a thick coat of mud to one wall.
-Immediately skim off the excess to smooth out the finish working from one end to the other.
+Let the second coat sit until it's completely dry.
+Use the joint knife to scrape off any rough mud in the corner and then apply a thick coat of mud to one side.
+Immediately skim off the excess to smooth out the finish working from one end of the corner to the other.
 Go over the outer edge of the mud to blend it with the drywall.
 Let the mud dry completely before doing the other side.

-When it's completely dry lightly sand with 120 grit medium sandpaper to smooth the surface and feather the edges into the surrounding wall.
-Be careful along the edges not to dig into the drywall paper.
+When the mud dries, sand it using the techniques described at this link to smooth the surface and feather the edges into the surrounding wall.
+Be careful sanding along the edges not to dig into the drywall.
 Wipe the dust from the walls with a damp cloth before priming and painting.
-If there are pits and scratches in the finish use a high-build drywall primer, otherwise one coat of regular drywall primer will do if you're using flat latex finish paint.
-If you are using semi-gloss or another shiny paint, use 2 coats of primer.